CodeLabs-Case/twitter-bot-2/readme.txt

 The bot will produce n-1 number of plots/... files as well.
 You will need to clear the data/ and plots/ directories for different runs, so store the data elsewhere or it will be over-written.

-// How To Modify
-In order to set more detailed configurations, you will have to modify the source code in "./bot.ts".